deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 # DL4J vs. Torch vs. Theano vs. Caffe vs. TensorFlow

 Deeplearning4j is not the first open-source deep-learning project, but it is distinguished from its predecessors in both programming language and intent.
 DL4J is a JVM-based, industry-focused, commercially supported, **distributed deep-learning framework** intended to solve problems involving massive amounts of data in a reasonable amount of time.
 It integrates with Hadoop and [Spark](./spark) using an arbitrary number of [GPUs](./gpu) or CPUs, and it has [a number you can call](http://www.skymind.io/contact) if anything breaks.
-DL4J is portable and platform neutral, rather than being tied to any cloud service such as AWS or Azure.
+DL4J is portable and platform neutral, rather than being tied to any cloud service such as AWS, Azure or Google Cloud.
 In speed, its [performance is equal to Caffe](https://github.com/deeplearning4j/dl4j-benchmark) on non-trivial image-processing tasks on multiple GPUs.

 <p align="center">
 <a href="./quickstart" class="btn btn-custom" onClick="ga('send', 'event', ‘quickstart', 'click');">Get Started With Deeplearning4j</a>